guidepup/guidepup/README.md

 - [`@guidepup/setup`](https://github.com/guidepup/setup/) - set up your local or CI environment for screen reader test automation.
 - [`@guidepup/playwright`](https://github.com/guidepup/guidepup-playwright/) - seemless integration of Guidepup with Playwright.

-If you are using GitHub Actions, check out the dedicated [`guidepup/setup-action`](https://github.com/marketplace/actions/guidepup-setup) to setup your CI ready for screen reader automation.
+If you are using GitHub Actions, check out the dedicated [`guidepup/setup-action`](https://github.com/marketplace/actions/guidepup-setup) to set up your CI ready for screen reader automation.

 ```yaml
 - name: Setup Environment